Animal euthanasia: Shooting

 Commonly used by the meat packing industry to slaughter cattle and other livestock.
-The bolt is fired through the forehead causing massive disruption of the cerebral cortex.
-In cattle, this stuns the animal, though if left for a prolonged period it will die from cerebral oedema.
-Death should therefore be rapidly brought about by pithing or exsanguination.
+The bolt is fired through the forehead, causing massive disruption of the cerebral cortex.
+In cattle, this stuns the animal, though if left for a prolonged period, it will die from cerebral edema.
+Personnel must then rapidly bring about death through pithing or exsanguination.
 Horses are killed outright by the captive bolt, making pithing and exsanguination unnecessary.

 Reasons

 The reasons for euthanasia of pets and other animals include: